 - 1. When grabs are performed in jumps, all grabs are considered to be the same for purposes of the repeat rule.
 For example, a 360 mute grab is a repeat of a 360 tail grab.
-Also there is no difference between grabs made as "g" or "G".
-All Grabs are classified as the same maneuver: a 720 off axis with 2 grabs is a repeat of another 720 off axis with 2 different grabs, and is also a repeat if the grabs are merely reversed in order or done once as "g" and then as "G". - 2.
-When positions are performed in flips, loops, or vertical or off axis rotational maneuvers, the location of the position within the jump does not change the jump - 3.
-Two off-axis jumps are considered to be repeats unless there is a different secondary axis of rotations by at least 180 degrees. - 4.
+All Grabs are classified as the same manoeuvre: a 720 off axis with 2 grabs is a repeat of another 720 off axis with 2 different grabs. - 2.
+When positions are performed in flips, loops, or vertical or off axis rotational manoeuvres, the location of the position within the jump does not change the jump - 3.
+Two off-axis jumps are considered to be repeats unless there is a different secondary axis of rotations by at least 360 degrees. - 4.
 Positions with grabs or any attempt to grab are considered to be grabs for the purpose of this rule.